kelly12201984/SavannahTankVision/README.md

-# SavannahTankVision
-Built with CNNs, kNN, and traditional ML to classify thousands of industrial tank images into full vs. detail shots.
-Streamlines photo archiving and sets the stage for searchable image databases.
-# SavannahTankVision

 **Classify.
 Archive.
 Organize.**
 Built for real-world speed, SavannahTankVision uses CNNs, kNN, and traditional ML to automatically classify thousands of industrial tank photos into full-tank or detail shots — cutting manual cleanup time and enabling searchable archives for engineering, QA, and marketing use cases.